mikeAdamss/V4andRecipes/Healthy Life Expectancy/README.md

 # IMPORTANT !!!

 The non-summary datasets in this repo are using a 2 year time period.
-We'll need to resolve if we could/should handlt that on CMD before loading.
+We'll need to resolve if we could/should handle that on CMD before loading.

 ## Healthy Life Expectancy 'recipe'